-We here in the 21st-century New World have had the luxury of foregoing much of what has plagued mankind throughout most of its existence, that primarily being misery.
-It seems foreign to us; as if it were some long lost word from a dead language, we can no longer pronounce, much less define.
+We here in the 21st-century New World have had the luxury of foregoing much of what has plagued mankind throughout most of its existence, primarily, that of misery.
+It seems foreign to us; as if it were some long-lost word from a dead language, we can no longer pronounce, much less define.

 We are not those people.